 - In this position, only your right forearm and the outer side of your right foot are making contact with the floor.

 - Try to twist as far as you can.
-The goal is to twist till your chest is parallel to the ground.
+The goal is to twist until your chest is parallel to the ground.

 - Avoid letting your hips sag during the exercise

-- Squeeze your abs and glutes throughout the movement for stability.
+- Keep your abs and glutes tight throughout the movement.